The President Says The Memo "Totally Vindicates 'Trump'" In Russia Probe. Not Quite.

 Nunes told Fox News that the committee made an agreement with the Justice Department to only allow one person to review the documents.

-In a series of tweets on Friday, Gowdy said that the memo does not discredit special counsel Robert Mueller’s investigation, adding that he has confidence in “the overwhelming majority of the men and women serving at the FBI and DOJ."
+In a series of tweets on Friday, Gowdy said that the memo does not discredit Mueller’s investigation, adding that he has confidence in “the overwhelming majority of the men and women serving at the FBI and DOJ."

 Rep. Adam Schiff, the ranking Democrat on the House Intelligence Committee, earlier this week slammed Nunes for not having read the raw intelligence like he had.